MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 - Use QR or circular code anchors instead of holographic anchors

-- Position holograms close to the anchor (not more than 3 meters away)
+- Place holograms close to the anchor (not more than 3 meters away)

 - Author from the viewpoint most likely to be used by your operators